 - Take on additional work in certain circumstances

 - Travel abroad and return to the UK

 - Apply to settle permanently in the UK (also known as ‘indefinite leave to remain’) if you have lived in the UK for 5 years and meet the other eligibility requirements.

 - Apply for most benefits (public funds), or the State Pension

 - Change jobs or employer unless you apply to update your visa

-For expert assistance regarding all forms of immigration advice, contact email@example.com or WhatsApp us on 07583452230 and we can connect you to the right immigration law professional.
-Visit https://www.bizlawuk.co.uk to find out more about how we can help you with our other business services, check our 5-star testimonials and watch our Youtube channel or listen to our podcasts.
+For expert assistance regarding all forms of immigration advice, contact firstname.lastname@example.org or WhatsApp us on 07583452230 and we can connect you to our Immigration Lawyer.
+Visit www.bizlawuk.co.uk to find out more about how we can help you with our other services.
 If you find this information useful, please follow our social media platforms, like, and share.